-The books we collectively select are mostly published by independent presses and reflect the themes explored in our exhibitions and public programs.
-We are interested in a variety of disciplines, connecting contemporary art with poetry, literature, music, and theory.
+The Amant Bookstore is a social space where visitors are invited to browse, sit down, read, and converse.
+Our selection changes seasonally, with a focus on books from independent presses that reflect the themes explored in our exhibitions and public programs.
+We stock a variety of subjects, connecting contemporary art with poetry, literature, music, and theory.

 We believe in the pleasure of physical browsing and do not sell our books online.
-The books for sale change seasonally, and our offering is shaped by what our staff and residents are reading as well as by the season’s exhibitions and public programs.
 If you are looking for a particular title and believe we may stock it, please send a note to contact@amant.org.

 Staff Picks